-At December 31, 2018, fixed assets included the amount of R\$ 1,283 (R\$ 1,328 in 2017), corresponding to the balance of deemed cost revaluation surplus, which was recognized with a corresponding entry to the "Carrying value adjustments" line item in net worth.
+At December 31, 2020, fixed assets included the amount of R\$ 1,262 (R\$ 1,283 in 2019), corresponding to the balance of deemed cost revaluation surplus, which was recognized with a corresponding entry to the "Carrying value adjustments" line item in net worth.
+The remaining balance was reclassified to a surplus from previous years in order to adjust the presentation.